MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/mobile-2020-power-platform.md

 > [!Note]
-> In addition, only Work Orders related to downloaded bookable resource bookings, are available offline, thus creating a chain of entities and records that are related offline.
+> In addition, only Work Orders related to downloaded bookable resource bookings, are available offline, thus creating a chain of entities and records that are offline: Bookings > Work Orders > Work order products.

 ## FAQs